-The structure of the Kyrgyzstan railway network and the absence of direct links with international market increases the costs of the country's exports.
-This is the reason why Kyrgyzstan is strongly determined to develop the railway infrastructure despite the fact that the country is, for its major part, a mountainous country.
+The structure of the Kyrgyzstan railway network and the absence of direct links with international markets increase the costs of the country's exports.
+This is the reason why Kyrgyzstan is determined to develop the railway infrastructure despite the fact that the nation is, for its most part, a mountainous country.

-The construction of the transcontinental railroad which would link China with Uzbekistan and further to Central Asia and the Persian Gulf, passes through Kyrgyzstan, crossing the cities of Torugart with exit to Balykchi, Kara-Suu and Andijan in Uzbekistan.
-This major project is part of the UNESCAP Asian Railway Network.
+A major project, which has been on the agenda of official Chinese-Kyrgyz meetings over the last 15 years, is the construction of the railway line China-Kyrgyzstan-Uzbekistan.
+This transcontinental railroad would link China with Uzbekistan and further to Central Asia and the Persian Gulf, passing through Kyrgyzstan.

+This rail link is also part of the UNESCAP Asian Railway Network and CAREC corridor II.

-The diverse dead-end railways with the total length of 425 km that currently exist in Kyrgyzstan fail to meet the existing domestic transportation demand.
-Thus, developing the Southern Corridor of the Eurasian Transcontinental Trunk Railway that will pass Kyrgyzstan along its path from the Pacific ports to the Persian Gulf and the Mediterranean is the core issue of the further development of the country's railway network.
+However, its implementation has, at the time of writing, not started due to disagreements between both sides.
+The diverse dead-end railways fail to meet the existing domestic transportation demand.
+Thus, developing the Southern corridor of the Eurasian Transcontinental Trunk Railway that will pass Kyrgyzstan along its path from the Pacific ports to the Persian Gulf and the Mediterranean is the core issue of the further development of the country's railway network.